 Eleanor & Park by Rainbow Rowell “Eleanor was right.
 She never looked nice.She looked like art, and art wasn’t supposed to look nice; it was supposed to make you feel something.“

-I am a sucker for a good book that makes me feel all the emotions and this books did just that.
-The characters are so real and so raw it just makes the book so much more endearing.
+I am a sucker for a good book that makes you feel, all the emotions and this books did just that.
+The characters are so real and so raw it just makes everything about this book so much more endearing.
 Eleanor and Park’s struggles and insecurities are so relatable that it gives them that extra human factor.
-There is nothing extra special about these characters, everyone is so flawed but that is what makes them and this story so amazing.
+You could say that there is nothing extra special about these characters, everyone is so flawed but that is what makes them and this story so amazing.
 It just feels real like this is actually somebody’s story to tell.
-This book just made me feel like I wanted to be a teenager and fall in love for the very first time all over again that is how much I was in my feels.
+This book made me feel like I wanted to be a teenager and fall in love for the very first time all over again that is how much I was in my feels.
 Score – 4/5

 A Good Girl’s Guide To Murder by Holly Jackson “The people you love weren’t algebra: to be calculated, subtracted, or held at arm’s length across a decimal point.“

-I love a good murder/mystery, these are the kind of books are what I live for!!
-Let me just tell this that when I purchased this book I just picked it up because the title was obviously calling my name.
-In my head I painted this picture that this going to be about a girl who had finally cracked and killed a couple of people and got away it because why not? (maybe this is a book I need to write because clearly I have a thing for serial killers) Holly Jackson blew my mind – this is such a fast paced easy read with an exhilarating plot.
+I love a good murder/mystery, these are the kind of books that I live for!!
+Let me just tell this that when I purchased this book I just picked it up because the title was obviously calling out to me.
+In my head I painted this picture that this story was going to be about a girl who had finally cracked and killed a couple of people and had gotten away with it because why not? (maybe this is a book I need to write because clearly I have a thing for serial killers) Holly Jackson blew my mind – this is such a fast paced easy read with an exhilarating plot.
 It is a rollercoaster of emotions and I was living for it!
-The layout of the book is pretty awesome and of the box.
+The layout of the book is pretty awesome and out of the box.
 This book has very special place in my heart as someone who has a degree in journlaism because Pippa is a bad b and I want to be her.
 Score – 5/5

 Opposite of Always by Justin A. Reynolds “Maybe it’s not how something ends that matters.
 Maybe it’s about having something good, even for a little while.”

 I know everyone says not to judge a book by it’s cover but I’m totally cover girl.
-If you look pretty or catch my eye I will be intrigued and most likely buy you and that is how I ended up with this book!
-I spent my whole birthday reading Opposite of Always and I have no regerts.
-This book breaks my heart but it makes it so happy too.
-There’s a little bit of everything in the story, love, friendship a lot personal growth and time travel!
+If you look pretty or catch my eye I will be intrigued and most likely buy you.
+That is how I ended up with this beauty!
+I spent my whole birthday reading Opposite of Always and I have no regerts, none at all.
+This book breaks my heart but it also makes me so happy.
+There’s a little bit of everything in the story, love, friendship a lot personal growth and there is time travel!
 What more can you ask for?
-I’m not really one for time loops just because they tend to get tedious and I get really bored easily but I really enjoyed this book.
-It was hilarious – found myself laughing more often thought I would and it’s so heartfelt my heart was going through it reading this.
+I’m not really one for time loops just because they tend to get tedious and they’ve been done so many times that they get predictable.
+I also get bored easily but I really enjoyed this book.
+It was hilarious – found myself laughing more often than thought I would.
+The story is so heartfelt and emotional in a good way but my heart was going through it reading this.
 Also one other thing I wanted to just big up the author for is how diverse all the characters in the book are.
 We love to see it!
+I look forward to reading more of his work in the near future because this is a beautiful debut!
 Score 4.5/5

 The Hate U Give by Angie Thomas “People like us in situations like this become hashtags, but they rarely get justice.
 I think we all wait for that one time though, that one time when it ends right.”

 If you haven’t already read this book or seen the movie I would just like to ask you where you’ve been for the past two years?
 Like go read it now!!
 This is such an important book with an even more important message.
 Angie Thomas did this, she created a book that resonates with so many people in one way or another.
 She approaches and tackles social, political & racial issues, real issues through fiction.
-This book is so layered and sadly so real it broke my heart because there is someone out their who has lived parts of this or will live part of this and that makes me sick to even think of.
+This book is so layered and sadly so real, it broke my heart because there is someone out their who has lived parts of this or will live part of this and that makes me sick to even think about it.
 Education and awareness is so important and this book is just honest and thought provoking.
-I will forever recommend this book to everyone teenagers and adults alike.
+I will forever recommend this book to everyone, teenagers and adults alike get yourself a copy!
 (I’m not going to get all political in this post because I could go on forever but educate yourselves!!)
 Score – 5/5

 Starry Eyes by Jenn Bennett “Uncertainty isn’t always a bad thing.
 Sometimes it can even be filled with extraordinary potential.”

 Look at all those stars on the cover – you know where I am going with this don’t you!
-The stars, the moon anything related to the beauty of the night sky by even the slightest has me intrigued.
-This book is true coming of age story with a heck of a lot of diversity and inclusion.
+The stars, the moon anything related to the beauty of the night sky will forever have a hold on my heart!
+This book is a true coming of age story with a heck of a lot of diversity and inclusion.
 I love it!!!
 Starry Eyes is just a bundle of crazy but the awesome kind.
 I love that the main characters aren’t conventional types that always tend to have a voice in most books.
 They are unique and quirky and so is everyone around them.
 I went through this book fairly quickly it’s just so fun and cute it kind of made me miss being so young and getting up to stupid shizz.
 A perfect summer read if you ask me.
 Score – 4/5

 “Belly measures her life in summers.
 Everything good, everything magical happens between the months of June and August.
 Winters are simply a time to count the weeks until the next summer, a place away from the beach house, away from Susannah, and most importantly, away from Jeremiah and Conrad.
 They are the boys that Belly has known since her very first summer—they have been her brother figures, her crushes, and everything in between.
 But one summer, one wonderful and terrible summer, the more everything changes, the more it all ends up just the way it should have been all along.”

 The story mainly consists of flashbacks relaying the backstory and the dynamics between the characters.
 Belly, her brother – Steven, Conrad – her crush and of course Jeremiah – Conrad’s Brother (who I am just going to add is so obviously in love with Belly) Yes there is a love triangle wait no there is a love square but it does not evolve the way one would expect it to.
-The whole book is really a cat and mouse sort of situation – the series is.
-I wish I could just elaborate more without giving everything away but I can’t.
+The whole book is really a cat and mouse sort of situation – the whole series is.
+I wish I could elaborate more without giving everything away but that is not possible.

 “It used to be that Belly counted the days until summer, until she was back at Cousins Beach with Conrad and Jeremiah.
 But not this year.
 Not after Susannah got sick again and Conrad stopped caring.
 Everything that was right and good has fallen apart, leaving Belly wishing summer would never come.
 But when Jeremiah calls saying Conrad has disappeared, Belly knows what she must do to make things right again.
 And it can only happen back at the beach house, the three of them together, the way things used to be.
 If this summer really and truly is the last summer, it should end the way it started—at Cousins Beach.“

 Book #2 I don’t really know how I felt about this one.
 It took me a lot longer to get into and I really wanted to strangle all the character especially Belly.
-Who after everything is still acting like a selfish little child but so are so many people around her.
+Who after everything is still acting like a selfish little child but so is everybody else around her.
 She’s not a good friend and I don’t think she was in any way a good girlfriend.
-Honestly, a lot happens but at the same time not much does.
+Honestly, a lot happens but at the same time it doesn’t if that makes sense.
 Belly is supposed to spend summer with her best friend Taylor but Belly being Belly she wants to be at the beach house and she is making it really obvious that this is not the summer she wanted.
 So when Jeremiah calls her to ask for her help looking for Conrad she could not be happier.

-Conrad’s disappearance adds some many layers to this story.
+Conrad’s disappearance adds some much needed layers to this story.
 I feel like he was just filling his big brother role and trying his best.
 As the eldest child, I can tell you we get tunnel vision when it comes to doing what we think is best for our family and protecting others so regardless of what anyone else says I am team, Conrad.
-We also get to see Jeremiah’s point of view in this book and it gives you more of an understanding of who he is and why he is the way that he is and what his family is like from his perspective rather than just seeing the Fisher family from Belly’s point of view.
+We also get to see Jeremiah’s point of view in this book and it gives you more of an understanding of who he is and why he is the way that he is.
+We get to see what his family is like from his perspective rather than just seeing the Fishers from Belly’s point of view.
 The love triangle intensity has gone up but at least it’s not a square anymore.
-There is a lot of nostalgia and an over looming sense of sadness and acceptance in this book and I think it makes a great segway into the third.
+There is a lot of nostalgia and an over looming sense of sadness and acceptance in this book and I think it makes a great segue into the third.

 “Belly has only ever been in love with two boys, both with the last name Fisher.
 And after being with Jeremiah for the last two years, she’s almost positive he is her soul mate.
 Almost.
 While Conrad has not gotten over the mistake of letting Belly go, Jeremiah has always known that Belly is the girl for him.
 So when Belly and Jeremiah decide to make things forever, Conrad realises that it’s now or never—tell Belly he loves her, or lose her for good.”

 Okay, I have so many yet so little words for this book.
 Gurrrll!!!
 I was shook.
-I’m not even exaggerating I was about seven pages in and confused about life.
+I’m not even exaggerating, I was about seven pages in and confused about life.
 Fine, the blurb gives it away that Jeremiah is with Belly and there is a time jump but just reading it I was like noooo whyyy is this happening?!?!
-The more and more I read the more and more I was like I can not stand Jeremiah his character did a complete 180 and the entire time I was thinking who is this idiot.
-Honestly, it’s fine that his character did because you are always evolving through life and the things that happen to you, around you shape you but he just turned out to be not likeable at all.
+The more and more I read the more and more I was like I can not stand Jeremiah his character did a complete 180 and the entire time I was thinking who is this idiot?
+Honestly, it’s fine that his character did because you are always evolving through life and the things that happen to you or around you shape you over time but he just turned out to be not likeable at all.